 Maggiano’s Little Italy is an American casual dining restaurant chain with 52 locations in 22 states and the District of Columbia.
-The food is classic Italian and almost the entire menu is served family style.
+The food is classic Italian, and the entire menu is family-style.

 I’ve always loved Maggiano’s and have celebrated many special occasions within the restaurant’s walls.

-In fact, I’m a bit embarrassed to admit this, but I got engaged at Maggiano’s.
-My husband and I were 22-year-old recent college graduates and Maggiano’s was a pretty swanky place for us at the time.
+I’m embarrassed to admit this, but I got engaged at Maggiano’s.
+My husband and I were 22-year-old recent college graduates, and Maggiano’s was a swanky place for us at the time.

-I wasn’t gluten free back in 1999, so gluten wasn’t even a thought in my mind; however, after my celiac disease diagnosis in 2012, I went gluten free and wondered if I could still eat at my favorite restaurants, including Maggiano’s.
+I wasn’t gluten free back in 1999, so gluten wasn’t even a thought in my mind; however, after my celiac disease diagnosis in 2012, I went gluten free and wondered if I could still eat at Maggiano’s.

 The good news is that Maggiano’s takes gluten-free diets very seriously.
 I have always admired the restaurant for its allergy protocols.